Luzkan/smells/content/smells/magic-number.md

 #### **Low Readability**

-Only funny numbers convey universally understood meaning, in all other cases - they are just digits without explanation.
+Only _"funny numbers"_ convey universally understood meaning; in all other cases - they are just digits without explanation.

 #### **Duplication**

-If the place where the magic number is placed is not a Query to some sort of database, then more likely than not, this number will be repeated somewhere later in the logic.
+If the place where the magic number is placed is not a Query to some database, then more likely than not, programmers will repeat this number somewhere later in the logic.

 #### **Bijection Violation**

-A number as a model is not in one to one relationship with domain (`5` can mean _5 years_, _5 apples_, _grade type_, _5 Bitcoins_).
+A number as a model is not in one to one relationship with the domain (`5` can mean _5 years_, _5 apples_, _grade type_, _5 Bitcoins_).

 ### Examples